yretenai/io_import_psw/README.md

 These are implemented in my fork of [CUE4Parse](https://github.colm/yretenai/CUE4Parse), as of right now neither UModel or FModel support these new chunks.

-This library has only been tested in the output of the modified library, of which the mesh exporter has undergone significant changes to replicate Gltf exporting behavior and to accomodate for morph targets.
+This addon has **only** been tested in the output of the modified library, of which the mesh exporter has undergone significant changes to replicate Gltf exporting behavior and to accomodate for morph targets.

+I do not plan or expect for official libraries to support these changes, nor will I support the output files from "normal" programs.

 ## Outline of format-level changes